jesscanady/giftbag/README.markdown

 ## Usage

-Complete the sentence at the top: "I can get <person> <something they want>".
+Complete the sentence at the top: "I can get &lt;person&gt; &lt;something they want&gt;".
 Their name will appear in the list, along with the gift idea.
 You can mark the gift as bought, or delete it if it was a bad idea.

 ## TODO